sparkjsdev/assets/README.md

-# This repo contains all the assets used by Forge examples
+# This repo contains all the assets used by Spark examples

 ### Credits